tristanbatchler/tbat.me/_posts/2024-11-20-godot-golang-mmo-part-11.md

 Our solution to this is to hide the registration form by default, and when a registration button is pressed, we will hide the login form and show the registration form.
 When the `form_cancelled` signal is emitted, we will do the opposite.

-Let's get started by clicking the 👁️ button to right right of the `RegisterForm` node in the `Connected` scene:
+Let's get started by clicking the 👁️ button to the right of the `RegisterForm` node in the `Connected` scene:
 ![Hide Register Form](/assets/css/images/posts/2024/11/20/hide_register_form.png)

 Now, let's add the logic to the `connected.gd` script to handle the new registration form.